 The meaning of the word podcast is evolving to include any episodic, audio-only production whether nonfiction or fiction.
-Agents and major studios are now trawling through podcasts looking for new content and talent.
+Agents and major studios have started trawling through podcasts and their creators for new content and talent.

 So here’s the latest news to help you and your podcast get discovered:

 Music from https://filmmusic.io “The Builder” by Kevin MacLeod (https://incompetech.com) License: CC BY (http://creativecommons.org/licenses/by/4.0/)